You could be working on the front line for one of the country’s emergency services, to serve and protect for:

-We’ve profiled just four of the careers that you could have by successfully completing one of our public services programmes:
+We’ve profiled four of the many careers that you could have by successfully completing one of our uniformed public services programmes:

 You’ll need to have excellent leadership skills, come up with effective solutions to problems in stressful situations and have a determination to succeed.

-There are hundreds of different roles as an Army officer.
+There are hundreds of different roles as an officer in the Army.
 You could be working in combat, medicine and health, or with teams of engineers, military police or in intelligence.

 You could work in a combat role as:

 Security officers are crucial in ensuring that buildings, valuables and people are safe and secure.